morrislab/qapa/README.md

             from wgEncodeGencodePolyaVM9 where name2 = 'polyA_site'" -N mm10 \
             > gencode.polyA_sites.bed

-Option 2: use custom BED track of poly(A) sites
+**Option 2**: use custom BED track of poly(A) sites

 A custom BED file of poly(A) sites can be used to annotate 3′ UTRs.
 Each entry must contain the start (0-based) and end coordinate of a poly(A) site.

-### Build library
+### Commands

 Once the data files have been prepared, we can then use `build` to create the 3' UTR library.
+See `qapa build -h` for usage details.
 The following describes several example use cases:

-To extract 3′ UTRs from annotation, run:
+1. To extract 3′ UTRs from annotation, run:

     qapa build --db ensembl_identifiers.txt -g gencode.polyA_sites.bed -p clusters.mm10.bed gencode.basic.txt > output_utrs.bed

-If using a custom BED file, replace the `-g` and `-p` options with `-o`:
+2. If using a custom BED file, replace the `-g` and `-p` options with `-o`:

     qapa build --db ensembl_identifiers.txt -o custom_sites.bed gencode.basic.txt > output_utrs.bed

-If using a custom genePred file converted from GTF, include the `-H`
+3. If using a custom genePred file converted from GTF, supply the file as in 1.
-option:
+   (e.g. the first positional argument):

-    qapa build -H --db ensembl_identifiers.txt -o custom_sites.bed custom_genes.genePred > output_utrs.bed
+    qapa build --db ensembl_identifiers.txt -o custom_sites.bed custom_genes.genePred > output_utrs.bed

-If bypassing the poly(A) annotation step, include the `-N` option:
+4. If bypassing the poly(A) annotation step, include the `-N` option:

     qapa build -N --db ensembl_identifiers.txt gencode.basic.txt > output.utrs.bed

 Results will be saved in the file `output_utrs.bed` (default is STDOUT).
 It is important that the sequence IDs are not modified as it will be parsed by `quant` below.

+Additional notes:
+  - 3' UTRs that contain introns will be skipped.
+  - Chromosome names that contain underscores are currently not supported and will be skipped.

 ## Extract 3′ UTR sequences (`fasta`)